Python Web Crawling with Scrapy and Proxies: A Guide

 Prerequisites

-A bit of familiarity with basic web scraping concepts will be helpful.
-If you're new to this, you might want to check out our comprehensive guide to Python web scraping first.
+A little familiarity with basic scraping concepts helps.
+If you're starting from zero, our guide to Python web scraping in 2025 is a solid foundation.

 from scrapy.spiders import CrawlSpider, Rule